Sepsis ICD-10-CM codes | 2025

 • Sepsis without septic shock

-Commonly asked questions
+Frequently asked questions

-When to use a Sepsis ICD code?
+When to use a sepsis ICD code?

 Practitioners can use a sepsis ICD code if the patient is exhibiting symptoms of sepsis and it has been confirmed by one or several tests.

-Are Sepsis diagnosis billable?
+Are sepsis diagnoses billable?

-What are the common treatments for Sepsis Diagnosis Codes?
+What are the common treatments for sepsis diagnosis codes?